"Achieving Sustainability should not be our children's responsibility,

 Aspen Institute / Ford Foundation China Exploration & Research Society

-Electric Power Research Institute NE Oklahoma State University
+Electric Power Research Institute, NE Oklahoma State University

 U.S. Fish & Wildlife Service 3M, Aveda, & Uponor Corporations

-Lac Courte Oreilles Ojibwa Community College Infinity Retail Services & MAMAC Systems
+Lac Courte Oreilles Ojibwa Community College, Infinity Retail Services & MAMAC Systems

-National Board of Community Action Partnerships GO BUY LOCAL & Borner Farm Project
+National Board of Community Action Partnerships, GO BUY LOCAL & Borner Farm Project

-CURRENT RESEARCH
+RESEARCH PROJECTS

 Localized Energy & Food Self-Sufficiency Capacity & Macro-Economic Impact Models for WI & MN